cdlewis/cheeky-http/README.md

 ### Middleware

-Route middleware can be added to the options object when creating a new server.
+When creating a new server you can pass in an array of middleware functions.
+Middleware has access to the underlying HTTP request and response objects and runs before the route handler.

-Unlike other Node HTTP frameworks, all middlewares are evaluated at once.
+Unlike other frameworks such as Express, all middlewares are evaluated at once.
 The connection will be terminated if a single middleware rejects its promise.
+This allows for better performance but also breaks patterns that rely on sequentially evaluating middleware and passing around state on the request object.
+Because there's no guaranteed execution order, middleware should be idempotent.

 ```js
 const Server = require('cheeky-http')